Kiwi-el-Wiki/Time-Travel-Queue/README.md

 ![pop.](https://github.com/elpolloconmayo/Time-Travel-Queue/blob/main/images/pop.png)

-push seems linear, pop may be N*log(N)?

 ## some scribble notes

-before coding, I made a notebook to try to understand the problem, here it is
+before coding, I made a notebook to try to understand the problem, here it is if it may help understanding

 ![implementation.](https://github.com/elpolloconmayo/Time-Travel-Queue/blob/main/images/notes.png)